Kritansh-Tank/AspireNex/README.md

 Artificial Intelligence - TASK 2 - TIC-TAC-TOE AI:
-Implement an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
-You can use algorithms like Minimax to make the AI player unbeatable.
+I have developed an AI agent capable of playing Tic-Tac-Toe against a human player.
+Utilizing the Minimax algorithm, the AI has been engineered to achieve unbeatable performance without employing alpha-beta pruning.

 Artificial Intelligence - TASK 4 - RECOMMENDATION SYSTEM:
-Create a simple recommendation system that suggests items to users based on their preferences.
-You can use techniques like content-based filtering to recommend movies to users.
+I have developed a recommendation system that employs content-based filtering techniques to suggest movies to users based on their preferences.